bahmanjafari713/I2CS-Loss-Function/README.md

 # I2CS-Loss-Function

-I implement the I2CS loss function by tensorflow and keras library.
+I implemented the I2CS loss function by tensorflow and keras library.

 > It's easy to run and use for basic learner.